-The team of pedagogical employees is managed by a team leader.
-Pedagogical employees can always contact the team leader for Sportstuif-related questions and problems.
-The team leader updates pedagogical employees when it comes to daily practice, but also in terms of content and policy.
+The team of pedagogical employees is managed by a location manager.
+Pedagogical employees can always contact the location manager for Sportstuif-related questions and problems.
+The location manager updates pedagogical employees when it comes to daily practice, but also in terms of content and policy.
 This takes place in the team meetings that take place at least four times per calendar year.

 Consider, for example, the pedagogical policy plan, the location plan, safety and health policy and various protocols such as the transport of children, missing child, administering medicines, illness of children, contact with parents, hygiene, transport policy, etc.

-The team leader consults with the director of Sportstuif about the state of affairs within his / her location.
+The location manager consults with the director of Sportstuif about the state of affairs within his / her location.